 The Advantages Of Doing A Niche Blog

-- - A niche blog is based around relevant keywords, so it’s easier to do an SEO campaign that’s effective.
+- – A niche blog is based on relevant keywords, so it’s easier to do an SEO campaign that’s effective.

 - – You can take advantage of Adsense, Adbrite and other ads that are keyword and niche targeted.
 This means you make more money.